Accelerator: A substance, such as rubbing alcohol or oxgall, added to paint to speed up the drying time.

 Puddle and Pull: Use a fully loaded brush to apply a puddle of color to the tip of a pointed petal or leaf.
 Then with a clean damp brush, touch just the edge of the puddle and pull pigment away from the tip of the petal or leaf.

 Quinacridone: Quinacridone pigments are modern synthetic organic pigments.
-(They are composed of five interlocking carbon rings, thus the use of "quin.")
+(They are composed of five interlocking carbon rings, thus the use of "quin."
+The quinacridone molecule has the formula C20H12N2O2.
+Variations to the quinacridone molecule result in different colors.)
 All quinacridones are non-toxic, mid-valued, transparent and moderately staining pigments.
 Their discovery is significant to artists, because quinacridones have superior lightfastness.
 Now we have a choice between the quinacridones and the troublesome fugitive natural organic pigments such as Rose Madder, Alizarin Crimson, and Genuine Carmine.
 The quinacridones also provide a vibrant alternative to the earth colors.
 Quinacridones are available from Daniel Smith in violet, sienna, magenta, burnt scarlet, pink, coral, burnt orange, rose, gold, red, and fuchsia.
 Winsor & Newton offers quinacridones in gold, magenta and red.
 The following Winsor & Newton paints are also quinacridones: Permanent Alizarin Crimson, Permanent Carmine, Permanent Magenta, and Permanent Rose.

 Rabatment: The term is reportedly derived from a French word that means to fold back or rotate.
 Charles Bouleau used the term in his book The Painter's Secret Geometry: A Study of Composition in Art. to refer to the process of constructing the internal structure, or armature, of the rectangle.
 This internal structure consists of diagonals of the rectangle, reciprocals, squares, diagonals of the squares, and horizontal or vertical lines drawn through any of the intersections.
 The purpose of drawing the internal structure is to aid in the placement of the elements of the painting.